January Courses

 Prerequisite for EDUC801: EDUC 500 or EDUC 800

 This course is designed to increase participants’ awareness and understanding of the educational, social, cultural, linguistic and developmental implications of disability from historical, legal, and socio-political perspectives.
 The course will critically examine state and federal special education and disability laws and regulations and their implementation across a range of settings including their intersection with issues of race, class, language and gender.
 There is an emphasis on understanding how disability is socially constructed at the levels of family, community, school, and the larger society.
-Participants apply an understanding of developmental variations to analyze and create accessible learning experiences for children.
+Participants apply an understanding of disabilities to analyze and create accessible learning experiences for children.
 Prerequisite: EDUC 500 or permission of instructor.

 Prerequisite for EDUC803: EDUC 500 or EDUC 501 or EDUC 800 or permission of instructor

 This course is designed to increase participants’ awareness and understanding of the educational, social, cultural, linguistic and developmental implications of disability from historical, legal, and socio-political perspectives.
 The course will critically examine state and federal special education and disability laws and regulations and their implementation across a range of settings including their intersection with issues of race, class, language and gender.
 There is an emphasis on understanding how disability is socially constructed at the levels of family, community, school, and the larger society.
-Participants apply an understanding of developmental variations to analyze and create accessible learning experiences for children.
+Participants apply an understanding of disabilities to analyze and create accessible learning experiences for children.
 Prerequisite: EDUC 500 or permission of instructor.

 Prerequisite for EDUC803: EDUC 500 or EDUC 501 or EDUC 800 or permission of instructor

-EDUC805-01 Developmental Variations II: Emotional and Behavioral Development 2 O'Shea, Sean Thursdays 07:00-09:00PM
+EDUC805-01 Teaching Students with Emotional and Behavioral Disabilities 2 O'Shea, Sean Thursdays 07:00-09:00PM

-This course focuses on understanding, teaching, and meeting the needs of children with variations in emotional, social and behavioral development.
-Participants will critically examine the construct of children’s emotional and behavioral disorders and approaches to intervention from historical, socio-political, mental health, and legal perspectives.
+This course focuses on understanding, teaching, and meeting the needs of children in emotional, social and behavioral development.
+Participants will critically examine the construct of children’s emotional and behavioral disabilities and approaches to intervention from historical, socio-political, mental health, and legal perspectives.
 There is an emphasis on understanding the intersection of these issues with the race, class, language, and gender of teachers and children.
 Participants will develop an in-depth case study of a child applying an inquiry orientation to the Functional Behavior Assessment-Behavior Intervention Plan.
 Participants will collect and analyze data from observations, interviews and other sources, and make recommendations to support ongoing social and behavioral development.
-Prerequisite: EDUC 803.
+Prerequisites: EDUC 803.

 Prerequisites for EDUC805: EDUC 500 or EDUC 501 or EDUC 800; EDUC 803